-You know, when you finally pluck up the courage to ask out the best looking girl in your class at school (the really hot one with the legs), and she turns out to be rather dull, but with a rabid interest in White Supremacist politics.
+You know when you finally pluck up the courage to ask out the best looking girl in your class at school (the really hot one with the gorgeous eyes)?
+Strangely she turns out to be rather dull, and with a rabid interest in White Supremacist politics.

 Such was my experience recently.
-A potential client called to ask me to complete a rental appraisal on a city house which he described as “a scruffy student flat at the lower end of the market”.
+A potential client called to arrange a rental appraisal on a city house which he described as “a scruffy student flat at the lower end of the market”.
 Using the word “lower” as a descriptive implies that there’s possibly still a little way to go to get to the bottom of the scale.

 The address of the property led me into thinking this would be a pretty good addition to our rent roll.
 After all, it was an inner city house in a quiet and desirable street, walking distance to the city, and had three bedrooms and a garden.
 What could possibly be wrong with that?

-Thus I found myself standing in front of a classic city homestead which the local historical society had seen fit to slap a preservation order on, preventing the owner for several years from doing what he wanted to do – skittle the building and develop two townhouses on this slice of prime central real estate.
+Thus I found myself standing in front of a classic city homestead which the local historical society had seen fit to slap a preservation order on.
+This had been preventing the owner for several years from doing what he wanted to do – skittle the building and develop two townhouses on this slice of prime central real estate.

 “Can tell us how much rent we could get for this?” said my client.